 Figure 2.
 Omega seal profile W034 with 25 percent compression.

-As shown in Figure 2, the bowing of the bottom surface has been reduced from 0.030 inch to 0.004 inch, which greatly reduces peeling stress when PSA backing is used.
+As shown in Figure 2, the bowing of the bottom surface has been reduced from 0.030 inches to 0.004 inch, which greatly reduces peeling stress when PSA backing is used.

 Figure 3 illustrates the standard profiles that we offer for the Omega seal profile.